ehsanmqn/spline-drawer/readme.md

 #### Install requirements
 This project contains a [requirements.txt](requirements.txt) file.
 Using this file, you are able to install required packages.
-First of all, create a python3 virtual environments then install packages inside the virtual environmnt.
+First of all, create a python3 virtual environments, then install packages inside the virtual environmnt.
 ```shell script
 git clone https://gitlab.com/ehsanmqn/spline-drawer
 cd spline-drawer